v4nderstruck/ZenMusic/DevNotes.md

   same for everyone(or at least account?) currently `AIzaSyC9XL3ZjWddXya6X74dJoCTL-WEYFDNX3`
   - Should check this overtime

-- minimum payload for endpoint(possibly all?) seem to be, check POSTMAN
+- minimum payload for endpoint(possibly all?) seem to be, check POSTMAN (seems to work!)
 ```
 {
   "context": {